 About The Project

-Currently, our efforts are focused on project development work, including engaging with local stakeholders, businesses, and community members, identifying local economic development strategies, engaging with research organizations, maturing supply chain partnerships, and implementing a comprehensive environmental survey program.
+Currently, our efforts are focused on project development work, including engaging with local stakeholders, businesses, and community members, identifying local economic development strategies, engaging with research organizations and maturing supply chain partnerships.

-The environmental survey program is facilitating data collection for site characterization and project design that will allow Leading Light Wind to identify, avoid, and minimize potential impacts to wildlife and communities throughout project development, construction and operations.
-Through robust science and stakeholder engagement Leading Light Wind is practicing responsible development.
+Through robust science and stakeholder engagement, Leading Light Wind is committed to practicing responsible development.
 To learn more about our commitment to engaging with local and regional fisheries and maritime stakeholders, visit the For Mariners tab.

 Leading Light Wind recently submitted a proposal in New York State’s third offshore wind solicitation for Offshore Wind Renewable Energy Certificates (NY3) and plans to participate in a similar upcoming solicitation for New Jersey.

 In January, Leading Light Wind submitted its bid for an offshore wind power contract to the New York State Energy Research and Development Authority (NYSERDA).